Lokshidha/road_management/readme.md

-# **Facial Recognition using OpenCV and DeepFace**
+# **GUARDIANS OF THE ROAD: A Futuristic Vision for Safer Road Management through Advanced Facial Recognition!**

 ## **Overview**

-This project showcases a simple facial recognition system integrating OpenCV for computer vision and DeepFace for deep learning-based face recognition.
-The application captures video frames from a camera, leverages OpenCV for face detection, and utilizes DeepFace for face recognition.
+This project unveils a streamlined facial recognition system that seamlessly integrates OpenCV for computer vision and DeepFace for advanced deep learning-based face recognition.